SEO (Search Engine Optimisation)

 There are a host of other variables (such as site speed, the number and quality of backlinks to your site and your internal linking structure) that need to be taken into consideration when designing an effective SEO plan.
 This is why we refuse to offer generic SEO packages and instead will create a strategy that meets your sites specific needs.

-(If you are in Nelson, give us a shout and we can discuss your requirements over a coffee).
+(If you are in Nelson, pay us a visit and we can discuss your needs.)